PokemonGoers/Catch-em-all/README.md

     `ionic prepare`

-    `ionic build android --release`
+    `ionic build android`

-2. The final app apk can be found at `./ionic2/platforms/android/build/outputs/apk/android-release-unsigned.apk`.
+2. The final app apk can be found at `./ionic2/platforms/android/build/outputs/apk/android-debug.apk`.

-To install the app connect your Android phone with your computer and run `adb install android-release-unsigned.apk`.
+To install the app connect your Android phone with your computer and run `adb install android-debug.apk`.

 ## Testing